seata/seata-go-server/ROADMAP.md

 # Roadmap
-This document defines the roadmap for TaaS.
+This document defines the roadmap for Seata-Server.

 ## Features
 ### Service Discovery